Chart Color Schemes

 Population growth drivers in Geraldton - South are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Geraldton - South's population was approximately 11,079 as of November 2025, according to AreaSearch's analysis.
-This figure represents a rise of 746 individuals (7.2%) since the 2021 Census, which recorded a population of 10,333 people.
-The increase is inferred from the estimated resident population of 11,077 in June 2024 and an additional six validated new addresses since the Census date.
-This results in a density ratio of 421 persons per square kilometer, indicating significant space per person and potential room for further development.
-Over the past decade, Geraldton - South exhibited resilient growth patterns with a compound annual growth rate of 0.7%, outperforming the SA3 area.
-Natural growth drove population growth, contributing approximately 64.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Geraldton - South's population is around 11,227 as of Feb 2026.
+This reflects an increase of 894 people (8.7%) since the 2021 Census, which reported a population of 10,333 people.
+The change is inferred from the estimated resident population of 11,077 from the ABS as of June 2024 and an additional 21 validated new addresses since the Census date.
+This population level equates to a density ratio of 427 persons per square kilometer, providing significant space per person and potential room for further development.
+Geraldton - South's 8.7% growth since the 2021 census exceeded the SA4 region (8.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Nationally, non-metropolitan areas are projected to have above median population growth.
-The area is expected to grow by 1,951 persons to 2041, reflecting an increase of 17.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth for national non-metropolitan areas is projected, with the area expected to expand by 1,951 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 16.0% in total over the 17 years.

 Frequently Asked Questions - Population